Appeals and Grievances

 We have a defined appeal/grievance process for members and their treating providers.
 However, some large, self-funded employer groups have benefit plans that require additional regulatory procedures and may have customized timelines and other protocols that deviate from the process used for most AZ Blue members.The specific dispute processes are explained in the appeal/grievance packet, which also includes all related forms.
 For most member disputes, providers will use one of two “standard” appeals packets available below.

-- Standard Appeal/Grievance Packet 2 – for all self-funded employer groups, except those that have their own customized appeal packets, including:
+- Self-Funded Group Appeal/Grievance Packet - for some self-funded employer groups, except those that have their own customized appeal packets, including:

 - State of Arizona (group 30855; member ID prefixes SYD and S3Z)